spacehare/durfjam2025/README.md

 # running the program

+first, install:

-install the depndencies first with UV or pip.
+- the Python depndencies with UV or pip.
+- the Javascript dependencies with NPM or Bun.

+then you can run:

 ```
 .venv/scripts/activate